eclipse-theia/theia-cloud/terraform/test-configurations/test.md

 ### OpenShift Setups

 These configurations deploy Theia Cloud on an OpenShift cluster (using Routes instead of Ingress).
-Run `0_openshift-setup` first, see [openshift.md](./openshift.md).
+Run `4_openshift-setup` first, see [openshift.md](./openshift.md).

-- `4-01_openshift_monitor` installs Theia Cloud with OpenShift Route support and activity monitoring, without Keycloak, using `valuesOpenShiftMonitor.yaml`
+- `5-01_openshift_monitor` installs Theia Cloud with OpenShift Route support, activity monitoring, and Keycloak authentication, using `valuesOpenShiftMonitor.yaml`

 ## Getting a Keycloak access token